LEEDASILVA/tech-talk-code-execution-engine/code-execution-engine/slides.md

 So once the incoming request comes in with all the necessary information it will create 2 files:

 - one that contains the source code
-- and the other that contains new lines separated list of command line arguments
+- and the other that contains list of command line arguments separated by new lines

 Once those 2 files are in place a custom script () gets invoked to run the code.